A near 11-year struggle by villagers for their land and houses

 Despite the nearly 11 year old wait, immense sufferings and broken promises, villagers have still not given up hope of having their village restored to them, which led to the latest move last month.

-Civil authorities in the area must step into to provide the most urgent needs for those who moved to Mullikulam, such as electricity, toilets and bathing facilities.
+Civil authorities in the area must step into to provide the most urgent needs for those who moved to Mullikulam, such as electricity, like the one serviced by electrician near me, toilets and bathing facilities.

 The situation in Mullikulam has also been brought to the attention of the President, who is also the Commander in Chief.
 He must ensure that the Navy keeps its promise and immediately release the balance 23 acres of land and 27 houses, plus the 300 acres they had “earlier consented to release”.